Friday, 3 April 2026

 🛡️ THE AGE 45 RULE

-Due to a rising number of cases in young adults, medical guidelines now recommend that adults at average risk begin regular colorectal cancer screening at age 45.
+Due to the concerning rise of colorectal cancer in younger populations, medical guidelines now recommend that adults at average risk begin regular screening at age 45.

-• Stool DNA Tests (e.g., Cologuard): An at-home test that looks for hidden blood and altered DNA shed by cancer cells or large polyps.
+• Stool DNA Tests (e.g., Cologuard): An at-home kit that detects blood and DNA mutations shed by cancer cells or large precancerous polyps.

-• Fecal Immunochemical Test (FIT): A simple annual test to check for hidden blood in the stool.
+• FIT (Fecal Immunochemical Test): A simple, non-invasive annual test used to detect hidden (occult) blood in the stool.

 Treatment Options

-• Polypectomy: For very early-stage cancer, removing the polyp during a colonoscopy may be all that is needed.
+• Polypectomy: For very early-stage cancer found inside a polyp, simple removal during a colonoscopy may be the only treatment required.

-• Colectomy: Surgery to remove the section of the colon containing the cancer, along with a margin of normal tissue.
-The healthy ends are then reconnected.
+• Colectomy: Surgery to remove the cancerous section of the colon along with a margin of healthy tissue.
+The remaining ends are typically reconnected (anastomosis).

-• Ostomy (Colostomy): If the ends cannot be reconnected, the surgeon creates an opening in the wall of the abdomen for waste to leave the body into a bag.
-This is often temporary while the bowel heals, but it can be permanent.
+• Colostomy: If the bowel cannot be safely reconnected, the surgeon creates a "stoma" (opening) in the abdominal wall for waste to exit into an external bag.
+This is often temporary during healing.

 Disclaimer: This content is for informational purposes only and does not constitute medical advice.
 No doctor-patient relationship is established.
 Always consult a qualified healthcare professional.